cbenz/fonction-publique/README.md

 ## Clean the raw data

 Raw data needs to be cleaned to be used by the various programs.
-This can be done by executing the following command
+This takes a long time and can be achieved by executing the following command
 ````shell
 clean_career -v
 ````

+## Extract the relevant information from the clean data

+## Filter the data to keep only what is needed for the estimation